Agree with our rating?

 Constant sales calls can be stressful and detrimental to a company’s productivity and thus their business.
-Merchants facing a situation like that which is described in this review should become aware of how to shut down sales calls.
+Clients facing a situation like that which is described in this review should become aware of how to shut down sales calls.

 A “D” Performance Overall

 Considering the number of unresolved complaints, we have therefore adjusted the BBB’s rating to a “D”.

 AMP Payment Systems rates are not disclosed on its website, and business owners have not filed public complaints that specifically mention many of its transaction fees, PCI Compliance fees, monthly minimums, or other fees.
 The only reports we have found suggest that the standard AMP Payment Systems contract is a multi-year agreement with an early termination fee of $375 and a non-cancellable, four-year equipment lease through a third-party provider.

 Beware Equipment Leases